casheridan/My-Mega-Vault/Areas/School/Computer Architecture/Flip Flops.md

 >The basic Flip Flop starts with the D FF.
 SR & JK FFs can be mostly built with a D FF

+#### <u>Terms</u>
+- Rising Edge: When the electrical signal goes from LOW -> HIGH
+- Falling Edge: When electrical signal goes from HIGH -> LOW

+- Rising Sensitive: CLK value is 1 when Rising Edge occurs
+- Falling Sensitive: CLK value is 1 when Falling Edge occurs
+- Level Sensitive: CLK value is 1 during the duration of the HIGH

 ## D/SR/JK Flip Flops
 ---
 1. [[D Flip Flop]]